smbl64/ihs-markit-assignment/README.md

 As with any other project, there is room for improvement.
 Below I have listed some areas that can be improved:

-1. There is no mechanism to prevent workers from crashing and also re-creating workers if they crash.
+1. There is no mechanism to prevent the workers from crashing and also re-creating workers if they did crash.
-2. Code quality can be improved by adding more type hints.
+2. Code quality can be improved further by adding more type hints.
-3. Test cases only cover the "happy path" and there is no test case for edge cases right now.
+3. Right now test cases only cover the "happy path" and there is no test case for edge cases (such as passing invalid parameters to a server command).
 4. Configurations (IP, port, number of workers etc) are hardcoded.
 They should be configurable via environment variables and/or a config file.
 5. Tests can be expanded using integration tests.
 It's possible to spawn a real server (on an actual port) and send real commands to it.
 6. Right now each new user gets a new thread.
 A better approach would be to have a thread-pool and limit the number of accepted connections.